|

 Persian limes with brown bottoms have stylar end rot.

-Also known as stylar end breakdown, stylar end rot generally affects Bearss, Tahitian, and other Persian limes species, though it has been seen in other lime and lemon varieties.
-Stylar end rot is a physiological disease, which means it is not caused by pests or pathogens.
-Instead, stylar end rot is caused by too much heat and drought.
+Also known as stylar end breakdown, stylar end rot primarily affects Bearss, Tahitian, and other Persian lime species but can occur in other lime and lemon varieties.
+Stylar end rot found on guava is a fungal disease.
+Stylar end rot is a physiological disease caused by too much heat.
 Even though limes, lemons, and other citrus have thick, waxy skins to protect themselves from the sun’s heat and drought conditions, sometimes that protection isn’t enough.
-Symptoms of stylar end rot The stylar end of a fruit is the part with the dried up flower petals, opposite the stem end.
-Stylar end rot starts out as a small, grayish sunken area, at the stylar end, that slowly becomes firm and leathery.
-Affected areas can spread to cover 1/4 to 1/2 of the fruit, which is often invaded by bacteria or fungi.
-The tissues inside break down and turn brown or pink.
-Diseased fruit can be added to the compost pile, but only if it is free of other fungi and bacteria.
-Otherwise, toss it in the trash.
-Stylar end rot found on guava has been found to be caused by a fungi, Phomopsis.
+Symptoms of stylar end rot The stylar end of a fruit is the part with the dried-up petals.
+It is opposite the stem end.
+Stylar end rot starts as a small, grayish sunken area that slowly becomes firm and leathery.
 Some fungal diseases exhibit similar symptoms:

 Welcome!You can grow a surprising amount of food in your own yard.
 Ask me how!
 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

-You can also get my book, Stop Wasting Your Yard!
+You can also get my books, Stop Wasting Your Yard! and What's Growing Wrong?
 Index

 All